RAIL-group/paperops-demo/README.md

+# PaperOps Demo
-### PaperOps: run experiments and add results to a PDF with a single Make command
+### Run experiments and add results to a PDF with a single Make command

 The goal of this project is to demonstrate a simple proof-of-concept in which *every aspect* of running results to including them in a paper is automated.
 Simply download the repo from GitHub, run `make paper`, and it outputs a PDF file with the results from some simple experiments.